cfuehrmann/bringer/README.markdown

 Original motivation
 -------------------

 When using Linux, I use the Xmonad window manager.
-By default, xmonad offers dmenu and gmrun for launching programs.
-In my setup, I used to add a panel/taskbar (tint2) to see which applications are running and to switch between desktops.
+By default, Xmonad offers Dmenu and Gmrun for launching programs.
+In my setup, I used to add a panel/taskbar to see which applications are running and to switch between desktops.
 Dmenu is very slick but has no command history.
 Gmrun takes one or two more key presses, but has a command history, which is searchable.
 I wanted to deal with all those features (launching searchable commands, searchable command history, awareness